Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Consequences and Applications

-\begin{remark} The factorial decay in (b) guarantees that truncating the signature at a low level (e.g., $k=5$ or $6$) yields an accurate finite-dimensional feature vector for the path, which is valuable for statistical and machine learning applications \cite{Salvi2021}.
-The tempering parameter $\lambda$ influences the constants $C(H,\lambda)$ but not the asymptotic decay, consistent with our observation that $\lambda$ affects prefactors rather than scaling exponents. \end{remark}
+\textbf{(c)} By \cite{Chevyrev2018}, the expected signature $\mathbb{E}[S(\mathbf{X})_{0,T}]$ characterises the law of a continuous process $\mathbf{X}$ with finite $p$-variation paths ($p < 3$) among Gaussian processes with the same covariance.
+The required regularity is provided by Theorem~\ref{thm:rough_path_existence}(c). \end{proof}

-The signature provides a systematic way to extract characteristic features from tfBm sample paths, offering an alternative to classical estimators of $H$ and $\lambda$.
-In the next section we illustrate numerically the convergence of the L\'evy area and the Milstein scheme, confirming the practical feasibility of the theory.
+\begin{remark} The factorial decay \eqref{eq:factorial_decay} ensures that truncating the signature at level $k=5$ or $6$ provides an accurate finite-dimensional feature representation, which is valuable for statistical and machine learning applications \cite{Salvi2021}.
+The parameter $\lambda$ enters through $C(H,\lambda)$ but not the factorial denominator, so the asymptotic decay rate is independent of $\lambda$. \end{remark}